pvasek/kudu-wiki/Reporting-WebJobs-issues.md

 Continuous WebJobs work significantly differently from triggered WebJobs.
 As such, it's very important to always specify which type you are using anytime you ask a WebJobs related question.

+## If scheduled, what scheduler are you using?

+There are two very different ways of scheduling a WebJob:

+- Using the Azure Scheduler
+- Using a CRON expression inside your WebJob files

+Make sure you mention which type you are using.
+See [here](https://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/#CreateScheduledCRON) for more details.

 ## How are you deploying your WebJobs?